 Gibson himself made some huge grabs, including a 57-yarder, a 47-yarder, and a 26-yard touchdown catch which was his first touchdown in the old gold and blue.

-“My first collegiate touchdown, it felt so good,” said Gibson.
+“My first collegiate touchdown, it felt so good,” Gibson said.
 “I just wanna get back to work.
 I’m ready to get back to work.”

 Wendell Smallwood led the Mountaineer run game with 11 rushes for 96 yards and a touchdown.
 Smallwood also racked up 23 yards on four receptions.
 Rushel Shell also had a decent night in the backfield gaining 42 yards on eight rushing attempts and finding the end zone once.

-“Sometimes we split series,” said Smallwood.
+“Sometimes we split series,” Smallwood said.
 “If I got a roll, he’ll let me go and if he got a roll, I’ll let him go.
 I think we got each other’s back on that and if one’s in a groove, we don’t try to mess that up and just let them be productive.”

-The Mountaineers offensive success was mostly made possible by the aggression of junior signal caller Skyler Howard.
+The Mountaineers’ offensive success was mostly made possible by the aggression of their junior signal.
 Howard didn’t have necessarily the most consistent night, after overthrowing receivers in the red zone multiple times, but still finished the game with a pretty impressive stat column.

 Howard finished 16-25 for 359 yards, two touchdowns and zero interceptions.

 “Once I got out there, it was just football,” said Howard, who made just his third career start last night.
 “It’s different when there are 60,000 people, but it’s just football and we just do the same thing.”